leonardobenedeti/shouldideploy-riverpod/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-alterações pra testar o pr validator
-- [x] draft to ready
-- [x] Commit in ready to review PR
-- [x] ready to draft
-- [ ] Commit in draft to review PR